AssistiveRoboticsUNH/smart-home/README.md

 **Can not bring up robot or remote laptop can not visulalize the environment**
 make sure ROS_MASTER_URI and ROS_HOSTNAME set correctly

-**Can read input from rosaira or camera**
+**Can not read input from rosaira or camera**
-pioneer cable should be plug into the usb port on right, the one further from the ethernet cable
+1.pioneer cable should be plug into the usb port on right, the one further from the ethernet cable
-camera should be plug into the usb port on the left
+2.camera should be plug into the usb port on the left
-plug in the robot cable, camera cable, laser cable after rebooting the laptop
+3.plug in the robot cable, camera cable, laser cable after rebooting the laptop